zeyus/isc-playground/README.md

 ## Usage

-After you start the app (either with uv or docker-compose), you can visit your browser at `http://localhost:8501` to interact with the app.
+After you start the app (either with uv or docker-compose), you can visit your browser at `http://localhost:8501/isc/` to interact with the app (using uv should automatically open your browser).